f5devcentral/xcwaapdemoguide/ansible-update.rst

 PATH 2: Automated Config of the Demo Environment Configuration via Ansible
 #############################################################################

-Folow the `README <./ansible/README.md>`_ to configure the Ansible modules.
+Follow the `README <./ansible/README.md>`_ to configure the Ansible environment.
+You will need to configure the required Ansible Galaxy collections, tokens, and also update the *playbook.yaml* section in the beginning of the playbook that captures xC environment settings.

-Follow the automated configuration steps below to perform equivalent steps to the manual config above.
+Once configured, we recommend you review *playbook.yaml* sections, and pick those you'd like to run (such as environment setup), and comment out the rest.
+Of course, you can choose to run the entire playbook -- that will go through and do all of the setup & demo config steps automatically from beginning to end.

+Thus, we suggest you comment out the *WAAP use-case demo steps* section and those that follow in the *playbook*, and then decide if you want to run through the WAAP use-cases below manually, or use Ansible to do the config by uncommenting the relevant sections.

 WAAP Use-Case Demos